Toronto streetcar system loops: Russell Carhouse loop

 There is an anticlockwise loop around the traffic office at the corner of Connaught Avenue and Queen Street East that can turn streetcars approaching from the west along Queen Street.
 There is clockwise looping for streetcars approaching from either east or west along Queen Street via Connaught Avenue, Eastern Avenue, north through the yard tracks returning either to Connaught Avenue or directly onto Queen Street.
 The minimum radius of curvature for the carhouse trackwork is 11.3 m.

 No passenger access, no use by buses.

 Other off-street loops

 Bingham Loop

 Bingham is an anticlockwise loop northwest of Kingston Road and Victoria Park Avenue.
-It is the eastern terminus for 502 Downtowner and 503 Kingston Road streetcars.
+It is the eastern terminus for 503 Kingston Road streetcars.
 Prior to mid-2013, it was possible for operators using the loop to loop-the-loop.
 Westbound 12 Kingston Road buses enter the loop as an intermediate stop, and when the streetcars are not running, 22A Coxwell or 322 Coxwell Blue Night buses use it as a terminus.
 The minimum radius of curvature for this loop is 11.9 m.